 Given the premise of the Gateway Drug Theory, which says that teens progress from using legal substances to abusing illicit drugs, researchers have focused their attention on alcohol as a potential gateway drug.

-Additional research has shown that using alcohol at age 15 increases the risk that someone will inject drugs during adulthood, offering further evidence of the Gateway Hypothesis.
-Altogether, the research provides a large body of evidence suggesting that alcohol use begins prior to the use of illegal drugs.
+Additional research2 has shown that using alcohol at age 15 increases the risk that someone will inject drugs during adulthood, offering further evidence of the Gateway Hypothesis.
+Altogether, the research provides5 a large body of evidence suggesting that alcohol use begins prior to the use of illegal drugs.
 This suggests that alcohol is, in fact, a gateway drug.

 Other Gateway Drugs